-Non conformity statement: It was found that the qualification record of a particular teacher Mrs. A was not recorded.
-The school had failed to maintained the appropriate records of education, training, skills and experience
+Nonconformity statement: It was found that the qualification record of a particular teacher Mrs. A was not recorded.
+The school had failed to maintain the appropriate records of education, training, skills, and experience

-- In a particular office of revenue department of government of xxxx, auditor was auditing one of the clerks who were sitting on counter directly in contact with people.
-When asked for the Quality policy the clerk pointed out at a board which showed information about RTI Act.
+11. In a particular office of the revenue department of the government of xxxx, the auditor was auditing one of the clerks who was sitting on the counter directly in contact with people.
+When asked for the Quality policy the clerk pointed out at a board which showed information about the RTI Act.
 The auditor then asked who is top management in the context of QMS and was told that the Chief Minister is top management.
-The auditor then asked what the product of their department is; the clerk replied that they are government department and not a manufacturing company.
+The auditor then asked what the product of their department is; the clerk replied that they are a government department and not a manufacturing company.

 Non Conformity Number: 11

 Nonconformity statement: In the revenue dept of the government of xxxx, a clerk was found to have no knowledge about the Quality policy, Top management in context to QMS and the product of their dept. TM did not ensure that the Quality policy was communicated and understood within the organization.
 TM did not ensure that appropriate communication processes were established and communication regarding the effectiveness of the QMS took place